-While most of us consumed yellow cake in the form of a sheet cake, there’s nothing stopping us from transforming that delicious childhood favorite into an amazing yellow layer cake!
+While most of us enjoyed yellow cake in the form of a sheet cake, there’s nothing stopping us from transforming that delicious childhood favorite into an amazing yellow layer cake!

-Sheet cakes are definitely easier, and quicker to decorate, but (as I’m sure you know by now) I just like making layer cakes more.
+Sheet cakes are definitely easier, and quicker to decorate, but (as I’m sure you know by now) I just love making layer cakes.

 What Makes A Cake A Yellow Cake?